 Following an open invitation to tender, AVA commissioned Middlesex University to conduct the research phase of the project and to evaluate the Stella Project’s intervention with agencies working with young women affected by domestic and sexual violence and problematic substance use.
 The project’s scope allowed for the Stella Project to support two London boroughs to develop their response to these young women, and AVA invited all London boroughs to submit an Expression of Interest to be involved.
 From 14 interested boroughs, AVA selected the London Borough of Enfield (LBE) and the Royal Borough of Kensington & Chelsea (RBKC), based on strategic commitment to the project, the existence of relevant agencies to participate in the project, and differences between the boroughs from which to make an

 |Item Type:||Monograph (Project Report)|

-|Deposited On:||07 Dec 2012 08:40|
+|Date Deposited:||07 Dec 2012 08:40|

 Actions (login required)